 17.3.
 Our firm may be subject to audit or quality checks by external firms or organisations.
 We may also outsource work.
 This might be for example typing, photocopying, costing a file or research and preparation to assist with your matter.
 Information from your file may therefore be made available in such circumstances.
 We will always aim to obtain a confidentiality agreement with the third party.

 17.4 The firm is on most of the lenders panels.
 When we act in a property transaction for the mortgagee, we may be required by the lender to provide documents.

 17.5.
-In order to comply with court and tribunal rules, all documentation relevant to any issues in litigation, however potentially damaging to your case, have to be preserved and may be required to be made available to other side.
-This aspect of proceedings is known as “disclosure”.
+In order to comply with court and tribunal rules, we may be required to preserve and make available documentation to the other side.
 Subject to this, we will not release confidential information about your case except as provided by these terms of business and where, for example, your opponent is ordered to pay your costs, we have to meet obligations to reveal details of the case to them and to the Court.